Max’s Tips for Perfect Gravy

 - Make your own stock for better gravy.
-Turkey parts (necks, giblets, wing tips), chicken backs, even duck carcass in a big pot of water with onion, carrots, celery and Mad Max Turkey Seasoning…let it simmer for as long as possible (even overnight), to get the best flavor into the stock for the best gravy.
+Gather turkey parts (necks, giblets, wing tips), chicken backs, even duck carcass in a big pot of water with onion, carrots, celery and Mad Max Turkey Seasoning.
+Let it simmer in the pot for as long as possible, even overnight.
+The more flavorful the stock, the richer your gravy will taste.

-- Getting good pan drippings from your turkey pan.
+- Get good pan drippings from your turkey roasting pan.
 This is pure concentrated flavor, making for a darker, richer gravy.

-- Try to get your turkey finished a good 1-2 hours before serving.
-This way you will have plenty of time to make your gravy and let it simmer to a great finish… The longer you can let your gravy cook/simmer, the less flour taste you will have.
+- Aim to finish your turkey a good 1-2 hours before serving.
+This way you will have plenty of time to make your gravy and let it simmer to a great finish.
+The longer you can let your gravy cook/simmer, the less flour taste you will have.

 - Use the meat from the neck and giblets, chopped finely for the big finish.